MotoLegacy/OpenFNaF/README.md

 OpenFNaF requires the following additional libraries to build:
 * [libcsfml-dev](https://www.sfml-dev.org/) (zlib/png license)

-Simply run `make`; if provided all additional libraries OpenFNaF should build without issue.
+Simply run `make DESKTOP=1`; if provided all additional libraries, OpenFNaF should build without issue.
 Object files will be stored in the created `build` directory, an executable will be located in the root directory of the project.

 OpenFNaF also supports `make clean`.